Route 96 Upgrade

 The key objectives of the project are to:

-- increase access to trams and safety for customers through providing improved infrastructure and information;
+- improve access to trams and safety for customers

 - ensure better utilisation of the road network with a focus on moving people; and

-The Route 96 Project is being delivered with a ‘whole-of-route’ approach and design options are being developed at key locations along the route.
+The Route 96 Upgrade is being delivered with a ‘whole-of-route’ approach and design options are being developed at key locations along the route.

-Click on the following links to view detailed information about each location:
+Click on the following page links to view detailed information about each location:

 Project Overview (PDF) 848 kB